-1054.
-In Report No. 51/01 dated April 4, 2001, the Commission concluded that the State was responsible for violations of Articles I, II, XVII, XVIII and XXV of the Declaration with respect to the petitioner's deprivations of liberty.

-1. Convene reviews as soon as is practicable in respect of all of the Petitioners who remained in the State's custody, to ascertain the legality of their detentions in accordance with the applicable norms of the American Declaration, in particular Articles I, II, XVII, XVIII and XXV of the Declaration as informed by the Commission's analysis in the report; and

-2. Review its laws, procedures and practices to ensure that all aliens who are detained under the authority and control of the State, including aliens who are considered "excludable" under the State's immigration laws, are afforded full protection of all of the rights established in the American Declaration, including in particular Articles I, II, XVII, XVIII and XXV of the Declaration as informed by the Commission's analysis in its report.

-1056.
-On October 7, 2013, the IACHR asked both parties for information on compliance with the above-mentioned recommendations, pursuant to Article 48.1 of its Rules of Procedure.
-The petitioners have not presented information on compliance with the recommendations set forth above this year.

-1057.
-On the other hand, the State submitted its response to the Commission's request on November 22, 2013.
-In its response, the State merely reiterated its earlier submissions regarding this Merits Report, without mentioning any efforts undertaken this year in order to comply with the recommendations of the IACHR.
+- 1118.
+In Report No. 51/01 dated April 4, 2001, the Commission concluded that the State was responsible for violations of Articles I, II, XVII, XVIII and XXV of the Declaration with respect to the petitioner's deprivations of liberty. - 1119.
+The IACHR issued the following recommendations to the State: - 1.
+Convene reviews as soon as is practicable in respect of all of the Petitioners who remained in the State's custody, to ascertain the legality of their detentions in accordance with the applicable norms of the American Declaration, in particular Articles I, II, XVII, XVIII and XXV of the Declaration as informed by the Commission's analysis in the report; and - 2.
+Review its laws, procedures and practices to ensure that all aliens who are detained under the authority and control of the State, including aliens who are considered "excludable" under the State's immigration laws, are afforded full protection of all of the rights established in the American Declaration, including in particular Articles I, II, XVII, XVIII and XXV of the Declaration as informed by the Commission's analysis in its report. - 1120.
+On December 5, 2014, the IACHR asked both parties for information on compliance with the above-mentioned recommendations, pursuant to Article 48.1 of its Rules of Procedure.
+The parties have not presented information on compliance with the recommendations set forth above this year. - 1121.
+On the other hand, the State submitted its last report to the Commission on November 22, 2013.
+In its report, the State merely reiterated its earlier submissions regarding this Merits Report, without mentioning any efforts undertaken this year in order to comply with the recommendations of the IACHR. - 1122.

-1058.
 Therefore, the Commission reiterates that compliance with the recommendations remains pending.
 Accordingly, the IACHR will continue to monitor compliance with its recommendations.